emqx/cloud-docs/en_US/faq/deploy.md

 ## My deployment has been deleted by mistake, can I recover it?

-You need to double check the right deployment name before deleting a deployment.
+You need to double-check the right deployment name before deleting a deployment.
 Deployments cannot be recovered after they have been deleted.

 ## How can I get the messages sent by the client in deployment console?